GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

+= 1.6.1 =
+* Security: Removed old style URL.
+If you were using it, please regenate the URL.
+* Enhancement: Added reset of download counter.

 = 1.6.0 =
 * Feature: The renderer now supports transposing.
 So every column is a row, and vica versa.
 * Feature: Added a date range filter.
 Also included as `start_date` and `end_date` query_parameters.